-- 4.4 A code of conduct complaint must be made within three months of the alleged conduct occurring or within three months of the complainant becoming aware of the alleged conduct. - 4.5 A complaint made after 3 months may only be accepted if the general manager or their delegate, or, in the case of a complaint about the general manager, the mayor or their delegate, is satisfied that the allegations are serious and compelling grounds exist for the matter to be dealt with under the code of conduct.
+- 4.4 A code of conduct complaint must be made within 3 months of the alleged conduct occurring or within three months of the complainant becoming aware of the alleged conduct. - 4.5 A complaint made after 3 months may only be accepted if the CEO or their delegate, or, in the case of a complaint about the CEO, the mayor or their delegate, is satisfied that the allegations are serious and compelling grounds exist for the matter to be dealt with under the code of conduct.

-How may a code of conduct complaint about a council official other than the general manager be made?
+How may a code of conduct complaint about a council official other than the CEO be made?

-- 4.6 All code of conduct complaints other than those relating to the general manager are to be made to the general manager in writing.
-This clause does not operate to prevent a person from making a complaint to an external agency. - 4.7 Where a code of conduct complaint about a council official other than the general manager cannot be made in writing, the complaint must be confirmed with the complainant in writing as soon as possible after the receipt of the complaint. - 4.8 In making a code of conduct complaint about a council official other than the general manager, the complainant may nominate whether they want the complaint to be resolved by mediation or by other alternative means. - 4.9 The general manager or their delegate, or, where the complaint is referred to a conduct reviewer, the conduct reviewer, must consider the complainant's preferences in deciding how to deal with the complaint. - 4.10 Notwithstanding clauses 4.6 and 4.7, where the general manager becomes aware of a possible breach of the council's code of conduct, they may initiate the process for the consideration of the matter under these procedures without a written complaint.
+- 4.6 All code of conduct complaints other than those relating to the CEO are to be made to the CEO in writing.
+This clause does not operate to prevent a person from making a complaint to an external agency. - 4.7 Where a code of conduct complaint about a council official other than the CEO cannot be made in writing, the complaint must be confirmed with the complainant in writing as soon as possible after the receipt of the complaint. - 4.8 In making a code of conduct complaint about a council official other than the CEO, the complainant may nominate whether they want the complaint to be resolved by mediation or by other alternative means. - 4.9 The CEO or their delegate, or, where the complaint is referred to a conduct reviewer, the conduct reviewer, must consider the complainant's preferences in deciding how to deal with the complaint. - 4.10 Notwithstanding clauses 4.6 and 4.7, where the CEO becomes aware of a possible breach of the council's code of conduct, they may initiate the process for the consideration of the matter under these procedures without a written complaint.

-How may a code of conduct complaint about the general manager be made?
+How may a code of conduct complaint about the CEO be made?

-- 4.11 Code of conduct complaints about the general manager are to be made to the mayor in writing.
-This clause does not operate to prevent a person from making a complaint about the general manager to an external agency. - 4.12 Where a code of conduct complaint about the general manager cannot be made in writing, the complaint must be confirmed with the complainant in writing as soon as possible after the receipt of the complaint. - 4.13 In making a code of conduct complaint about the general manager, the complainant may nominate whether they want the complaint to be resolved by mediation or by other alternative means. - 4.14 The mayor or their delegate, or, where the complaint is referred to a conduct reviewer, the conduct reviewer, must consider the complainant's preferences in deciding how to deal with the complaint.

-4.15 Notwithstanding clauses 4.11 and 4.12, where the mayor becomes aware of a possible breach of the council's code of conduct by the general manager, they may initiate the process for the consideration of the matter under these procedures without a written complaint.
+- 4.11 Code of conduct complaints about the CEO are to be made to the mayor in writing.
+This clause does not operate to prevent a person from making a complaint about the general manager to an external agency. - 4.12 Where a code of conduct complaint about the CEO cannot be made in writing, the complaint must be confirmed with the complainant in writing as soon as possible after the receipt of the complaint. - 4.13 In making a code of conduct complaint about the CEO, the complainant may nominate whether they want the complaint to be resolved by mediation or by other alternative means. - 4.14 The mayor or their delegate, or, where the complaint is referred to a conduct reviewer, the conduct reviewer, must consider the complainant's preferences in deciding how to deal with the complaint. - 4.15 Notwithstanding clauses 4.11 and 4.12, where the mayor becomes aware of a possible breach of the council's code of conduct by the CEO, they may initiate the process for the consideration of the matter under these procedures without a written complaint.